ankursinghd/calculator/README.md

-I have created my weather app
+I have created my calculator